-Permethrin formula designed for application on fabrics including clothing, shoes, camping furniture and equipment, netting, and luggage.
-This insect repellent is not for applying on skin, but will effectively deter and kill insects.
-Safe with most fabrics, this product will last up to 6 weeks or until fabric is washed.
+Designed for application on fabrics, including clothing, shoes, camping furniture and equipment, netting, and luggage.
+Effectively deter and kill insects.
+Safe with most fabrics, it will last up to 6 weeks or until fabric is washed.

+Not for use on skin.
 Some complaints about the pump sprayer.
-Intended for clothing, not skin.

-Cutter Skinsations insect repellent is formulated with Aloe and Vitamin E to be gentle on skin.
+Cutter Skinsations insect repellent is formulated with aloe and vitamin E to be gentle on skin.
 This insect spray is made with 7% DEET which repels mosquitos and most outdoor pests.
 Safe for use on children.
-Spray head conveniently functions at any angle.
+Spray head functions at any angle.

 Some users complained that this product did not last long.

 This 34.34% DEET formula provides users with long-lasting protection against mosquitos, ticks, fleas, chiggers, and flies.
 Compact packaging makes it easy to transport.

 Protects from ticks, mosquitos, gnats, chiggers, fleas, and biting flies for up to 10 hours.
 Formulated with 11% DEET, picaridin, and lemon eucalyptus oil.
 Combats insects even in the case of heavy infestation.
 Pump spray bottles also work upside down.

 Natural plant-based spray that is formulated with lemon eucalyptus oil to repel pests such as mosquitos, ticks, and more.
 Effective for up to 6 hours after application.
 DEET-free.
 Package is made with 25% recycled materials.